lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/ATMount-fails-move.rst

    c.
 If the initial azimuth-only nudge fails, try nudging in the opposite azimuth direction.
    d.
 Gradually increase the amplitude of azimuth slews.

-   b.
-If Condition B, do the following action in :ref:`Condition B instructions <Title-of-Troubleshooting-Procedure-Condition-B-for-Step-4>`.

-   .. _Title-of-Troubleshooting-Procedure-Final-Step:

 #.
 Example sequence of successful slews:
 +------------+------------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+
 | **Steps**  | 1  | 2  | 3 | 4 | 5  | 6 | 7  | 8 | 9  | 10  | 11  | 12  |
 +------------+------------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+